Key Words Concerning Your Studies

 Schedule of Courses

 To see an overview of the courses offered in your degree program in the current semester, including dates, times, and places of group meetings, go to the “study status/curriculum” tab of your calling card on TUMonline, then to “semester plan” and click, then, on the calendar symbol.
-For instructions refer to the TUMonline Student Handbook under the keyword “study schedule”.
+For more information refer to the website for TUMonline instructions.

 Thesis (final work of the respective degree programs)